It is abuse, even if he didn’t hit you. It is abuse even if you aren’t bruised or bleeding.

 Shannon: You bet.
 Hidden abuses are those abuses and behaviors associated with them that are not as obvious.
 As a culture, we’ve really come to understand what domestic violence is when it comes to physical abuse.

 Hidden abuses are those other types of abuses that you don’t see, that we don’t necessarily have obvious bruises and injuries from.
-They are the types of abuses that are more covert, and they are hidden.
+They are the types of abuses that are more covert.
+They are hidden.
 They include financial, emotional, psychological, sexual, as well as spiritual abuse.

 Anne: When you talk about sexual abuse, that’s something that we talk about quite a bit on our podcast.
-The sexual coercion that happens when a man is using pornography or having an affair and not letting his wife know about it, so she does not have the ability to give consent to be in the relationship because there are all of these behaviors that she doesn’t know about.
-That’s one thing that we talk about quite frequently, but I’m really interested to talk about the other ones.
+The sexual coercion that happens when a man is using pornography or having an affair and not letting his wife know about it.
+So she does not have the ability to give consent to be in the relationship because there are all of these behaviors that she doesn’t know about.
+That’s one thing that we talk about quite frequently.
+I’m really interested to talk about the other ones.

 Can you give one example of abuse that a lot of people or the general public wouldn’t necessarily say, “That’s abuse,” or “That is clearly abusive,” once they’re educated about it?